technicalpickles/node-duo-api/API.md

 - `params` (optional): Parameters to send with request.
 - `cb` (optional): If supplied, callback that will be called on completion of request.

-See [Response Format](https://www.duosecurity.com/docs/adminapi#api-details) for the structure of the response.
+See [Response Format](https://www.duosecurity.com/docs/adminapi#api-details) for information on the structure of the response.

 Examples: